microsoft/aksworkshop/_entries/02-01 challenge1.md

 **Deploy the latest Kubernetes version available in AKS**

-> **Hint** Enable Kubernetes Role-based access control (RBAC) which provides fine-grained control over cluster resources when creating the cluster because **you can't enable it post cluster creation**.
+> **Hint** Enable Kubernetes Role-based access control (RBAC), which provides fine-grained control over cluster resources when creating the cluster because **you can't enable it post cluster creation**.
 RBAC enabled clusters by default have degraded Kubernetes Dashboard functionality.
 This is a good security practice because it avoids unintended privilege escalation.

 ### Tasks